Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 **Hints:**
 * If you are creating a mirror or raidz topology, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part4 /dev/disk/by-id/scsi-SATA_disk2-part4` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
 * The pool name is arbitrary.
 On systems that can automatically install to ZFS, the root pool is named `rpool` by default.
-If you work with multiple systems, it might be wise to use `hostname`, `hostname0`, or `hostname-1` instead.

 ## Step 3: System Installation